French Bread, ooo-la-la! Don’t you love it, especially homemade?

-When he was a little boy and his family lived in France, one of his daily joys was walking or biking to the local boulangerie for a loaf of French Bread.
+When Don was a little boy in France, one of his daily joys was walking or biking to the local boulangerie for a loaf of bread.
 Sometimes he would spread camebert cheese on the sliced bread and enjoy it that way.
-Georgette the maid would often slice off a hunk of bread, split it lengthwise and put dark chocolate in it for an after-school treat.
+But what he remembers most fondly is Georgette, the maid, slicing off a hunk of bread, splitting it lengthwise and putting dark chocolate in it for an after-school treat.

 Wouldn’t that be divine?

 This French Bread is as close as you can get to the baguettes from the boulangerie in the center of Barbizon, France.
-You make the bread nice and crusty by spritzing the oven with water at the beginning of the baking process.
+The trick to making the bread nice and crusty is spritzing the oven with water at the beginning of the baking process.

 - 2 1/2 cups warm water

 - 2 tablespoons sugar or you can use honey